daniel620/CDAE-C/README.md

-Denoising Auto-Encoder for skin cancer
+Denoising Auto-Encoder for low dose chest CT

-Extracted features from encoder for detection and classification
+Extracting features from encoder for classification of lung nodules